vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 MySQL Privileged Escalation
 ---------------------------

 If mysql (version 4.x, 5.x) process is running as root and we do have the mysql root password and we are an unprivileged user, we can utilize `User-Defined Function (UDF) Dynamic Library Exploit <http://www.0xdeadbeef.info/exploits/raptor_udf.c>`_ .
-A blog named `Gaining a root shell using mysql user defined functions and setuid binaries <https://infamoussyn.com/2014/07/11/gaining-a-root-shell-using-mysql-user-defined-functions-and-setuid-binaries/>`_
+Refer `Gaining a root shell using mysql user defined functions and setuid binaries <https://infamoussyn.com/2014/07/11/gaining-a-root-shell-using-mysql-user-defined-functions-and-setuid-binaries/>`_

 More Information
 ^^^^^^^^^^^^^^^^